 Well if you have a website such as WordPress, you have an automatic function within it that does what’s known as “pinging”.
 It’s basically a function that knocks on Google’s doors and tells it’s spiders to come to your page to view it.

 Besides WordPress, there are other platforms which do the same thing, but in my experience, WordPress is one of the best, so you should ideally have a WP site if you’re going to do this.
-Create one here.
+Create a website here.

 3) The pinging function occurs once you publish a new page.